 Cacao is rich in nutrients, especially antioxidants and theobromine – a good substitute for caffeine.
 It has a more neutral pH value than coffee which is acidic.

 Brewed cacao is usually consumed as is to keep its nutritional content and purity.
-When combined with sugar, there can be a decrease in overall health value.
-However, it can be made into a cold brew or consumed with milk.
+However, it can be made into a cold brew or consumed with milk and spices.